morgan-vanv/KivyBoilerPlateApplication/README.md

 Add images here to display what this application looks like when built.
 Basic Kivy & KivyMD Navigation Drawer multipage layout.

+## How to use:
+1. install dependencies from requirements.txt
+2. run main.py file found in:

+        ./src/BoilerPlateApplication/main.py

 ## TODO:
 - fill out README with proper documentation and make it look real good
 - set up proper packaging as well as test cases (FIX __INIT__.PY ISSUES FOR TESTING & RUNNING AS MAIN)